TREK Frequently Asked Questions

 Strictly speaking, no, you will not need any money.
 The cost of the program covers everything: housing, group supplies, food, snacks, and beverages.
 There may be a rare occasion however, when you will have an unforeseen problem or issue that requires you to buy something you weren't planning.
-TREK leaders have basic "emergency" supplies like extra anti-itching cream for bug bites and extra feminine hygiene products, but they do not have enough for a week supply for individual students.
+TREK Interns have basic "emergency" supplies like extra anti-itching cream for bug bites and extra feminine hygiene products, but they do not have enough for a week supply for individual students.
 If a Service TREK student needs something along this line, a TREK leader will take them to the store to buy what they need.

 Will you provide us with a bike for Biking TREK?